- Topic spotlight

 Continue reading this article

 Editor's note (by Enrika Naujoke).
 Want to have fun?
-Try explaining different aspects of classification of goods to programmers.
-For example, the latest update regarding tomatoes with “greatest diameter of less than 47 mm”.
+Try explaining various aspects of product classification to programmers who are to integrate it into software.
+For example, the latest update … regarding tomatoes with “greatest diameter of less than 47 mm”.
 Yes, the tariff depends on classification based on “greatest of less” wording!
 Let us know how you get on.
 We hope that reading the Combined Nomenclature updates from the perspective of this exercise will be interesting and engaging.

 Eglė Pučkuvienė